 You can expect hundreds of photos you will love forever.
 Photographing in this way will mean each and every one of them will be meaningful and special to you.
 You will not be left to feel awkward during your wedding.
 Your guests will be allowed to have the bets day possible.
 The atmosphere at your wedding will be even better than you can imagine.
 Documentary wedding photography is a way of life for me.
 It would be a pleasure to capture your day.

-Below is the full gallery of wedding photos, making 100 in total of the best taken by a documentary wedding photographer.
+Below is the full gallery of photos, making 100 in total of the best taken by a wedding photographer that captures in a documentary style.

 Looking for a photographer, I capture weddings anywhere in the UK, and abroad, in a true documentary style?